Cocaine Use and Its Effects

 Cocaine is responsible for more U.S. emergency room visits than any other illegal drug.
 Cocaine harms the brain, heart, blood vessels, and lungs -- and can even cause sudden death.
 Here's what happens in the body:

 Heart.
 Cocaine is bad for the heart.
 Cocaine increases heart rate and blood pressure while constricting the arteries supplying blood to the heart.
-The result can be a heart attack, even in young people without heart disease.
-Cocaine can also trigger a deadly abnormal heart rhythm called arrhythmia.
+The result interrupts blood flow to the heart muscle itself, which can cause a heart attack, even in young people without heart disease.
+Cocaine can also trigger potentially deadly abnormal heart rhythms (called arrhythmias)..

 Brain.
 Cocaine can constrict blood vessels in the brain, causing strokes.
 This can happen even in young people without other risk factors for strokes.
 Cocaine causes seizures and can lead to bizarre or violent behavior.